 Although the fishing boats still go out in good weather, Mykonos largely makes its living from tourism these days.
 The summer crowds have turned one of the poorest islands in Greece into one of the richest.
 Old Mykonians complain that their young, who have inherited stores where their grandfathers once sold eggs or wine, get so much rent that they have lost ambition, and in summer sit around pool bars at night with their friends, and hang out in Athens in winter when island life is less scintillating.

-Put firmly on the map by Jackie O in the 1960s, Mykonos town—called Hora by the locals—remains the Saint-Tropez of the Greek islands.
+Put firmly on the map by Jackie O in the 1960s, Mykonos Town—called Hora by the locals—remains the Saint-Tropez of the Greek islands.
 The scenery is memorable, with its whitewashed streets, Little Venice, the Kato Myli ridge of windmills, and Kastro, the town's medieval quarter.
-Its cubical two- or three-story houses and churches, with their red or blue doors and domes and wooden balconies, have been long celebrated as some of the best examples of classic Cycladic architecture.
-Luckily, the Greek Archaeological Service decided to preserve the town, even when the Mykonians would have preferred to rebuild, and so the Old Town has been impressively preserved.
+Its cubical two- or three-story houses and the churches, with their red or blue doors, domes and wooden balconies, have been long celebrated as some of the best examples of classic Cycladic architecture.
+Luckily, the Greek Archaeological Service decided to protect the town, even when the Mykonians would have preferred to rebuild, and so the Old Town has been impressively preserved.
 Pink oleander, scarlet hibiscus, and trailing green pepper trees form a contrast amid the dazzling whiteness, whose frequent renewal with whitewash is required by law.

 Any visitor who has the pleasure of getting lost in its narrow streets (made all the narrower by the many outdoor stone staircases, which maximize housing space in the crowded village) will appreciate how its confusing layout was designed to foil pirates—if it was designed at all.
 After Mykonos fell under Turkish rule in 1537, the Ottomans allowed the islanders to arm their vessels against pirates, which had a contradictory effect: many of them found that raiding other islands was more profitable than tilling arid land.
 At the height of Aegean piracy, Mykonos was the principal headquarters of the corsair fleets—the place where pirates met their fellows, found willing women, and filled out their crews.
 Eventually the illicit activity evolved into a legitimate and thriving trade network.

 Ready to dive in?
-Begin your tour of Mykonos town (Hora) by starting out at its heart: Mando Mavrogenous Square.
+Begin your tour of Mykonos Town (Hora) by starting out at its heart: Manto Mavrogenous Square.